mannalext/Fantasy_Stat_Tracking/README.md

 a second app will be written which will read in seasonal stats and massage them into lifetime stats
 note: this change was made with an unclear head. reevaluate when the time comes

+9/22/15
+- in order to track margins of victory / defeat, calculate them inside the main WIN or LOSS statements
+- tracking all single team stats in rows on the input file now, temporarily ofc
+- moving forward, track all single team stats and print them. that's V1.0
+- after V1.0, think about stats across seasons / for the full league
+- full league stats first
+- stats across seasons second

+EVERYTHING BELOW IS DEPRECATED
 --------------------
 --------------------